osuAkatsuki/bancho.py/README.md

 ## Requirements

 - Python 3.9 & pip
-- MySQL & Nginx & build-essential (all installed in setup below)
+- MySQL & Nginx & openssl & build-essential (all installed in setup below)
 - Some know-how with Linux (tested on Ubuntu 18.04), python, and general-programming knowledge.
 - An osu! account (or more specifically, an osu! api key).
 This is technically optional, but is required for full feature-set.